hvcl/ConNucDA/README.md

 This repository contains the official implementation of the paper:

-**"Controllable and Efficient Multi-Class Pathology Nuclei Data Augmentation using Text-Conditioned Diffusion Models"**
+**"Controllable and Efficient Multi-Class Pathology Nuclei Data Augmentation using Text-Conditioned Diffusion Models" (MICCAI2024)**
-Accepted at MICCAI 2024

 ## Overview